mfalden/Snowman-mfalden-atkim2022/WrittenResponse/README.md

 ### 3c ii.

-The second program code segment must show where your student-developed procedure is being called in your program.
+The second program code segment must show where your student developed procedure is being called in your program.

 ```csharp
 else